mpv-player/mpv/DOCS/man/options.rst

     unbounded resource usage; during normal backward playback, it's not supposed to hit the limit, and if it does, it will drop frames and complain about it.

+    Use this option if you get reversal queue overflow errors during backward playback.
+Increase the size until the warning disappears.
+Usually, the video buffer will overflow first, especially if it's high resolution video.

     This does not work correctly if video hardware decoding is used.
 The video frame size will not include the referenced GPU and driver memory.
+Some hardware decoders may also be limited by ``--hwdec-extra-frames``.

     How large the queue size needs to be depends entirely on the way the media was encoded.
 Audio typically requires a very small buffer, while video can